C2DH/playing-ranke-two-stack/README.md

 ## Run the shell and import game data

-Now you need to run the shell.
+Now you need to run the shell individually.
 Navigate to the directory that contains the docker-compose.yml again, or remain in the same terminal, if you have been using "detached mode".
 Type:

 ```
 docker-compose run shell